juannat7/jax-rrtmgp/README.md

 # JAX-RRTMGP: JAX-based RRTMGP Radiative Transfer

-*This is not an officially supported Google product.*

 JAX-RRTMGP is a JAX-based implementation of the RRTMGP (Rapid Radiative Transfer Model for General circulation models - Parallel) radiative transfer scheme.
 This package provides fast, differentiable radiative transfer calculations for atmospheric modeling applications.

 RRTMGP is a correlated k-distribution model for computing optical depths, source functions, and fluxes for longwave and shortwave radiation in planetary atmospheres.
 This JAX implementation enables automatic differentiation and efficient execution on GPUs and TPUs.